acm-uiuc/til/_til/sass/lighten-and-darken-with-scss.md

+---
-# Lighten And Darken With SCSS
+title: Lighten And Darken With SASS
+category: sass
+---

 With SCSS, a color can be lightened or darkened by a certain percentage using the